-Fondation Thalie is pleased to join the École Nationale Supérieure des Arts Décoratifs de Paris for the 3rd season of “Creators facing climate emergency” and invites visual artist Irene Kopelman and sociologist Richard Sennett for an in-presence conversation on the theme “Cooperating with the living”.
+Fondation Thalie and the École Nationale Supérieure des Arts Décoratifs, Paris join forces for the 3rd season of “Creators facing Climate Emergency” and invite visual artist Irene Kopelman in dialogue with sociologist Richard Sennett to address the topic of “Cooperating with the living”.

-Launched in 2020 by the Foundation on the initiative of Nathalie Guiot, the series of conversations Creators facing climate emergency mobilizes the bold vision of the artist to imagine possible futures and invites the sharing of knowledge, by collaborating with researchers to reveal scientific facts through the experience of the sensitive.
-With more than 50 artists and scientists invited in 2 years, these meetings, attended by more than 40,000 people, aim to create collaborations between these two disciplines.
+Launched in 2020 by the Fondation Thalie’s founder Nathalie Guiot, the series of conversations Creators facing climate emergency calls upon the creative vision of the artist to imagine alternative futures and to reveal scientific facts through sensory experiences that involve collaboration with scientists and to foster greater knowledge-sharing between these two disciplines.

 Wednesday 30 November, 6pm-7:30 pm (École des Arts Décoratifs)

 Guests: Irene Kopelman, artist and Richard Sennett, sociologist.

 Co-moderated by Stefano Vendramin, curator of the programme “Creators facing Climate Emergency” and Anna Bernagozzi, teacher of History and Theory of Design, École des Arts Décoratifs, Paris.